DuBois Area Senior High School

-DuBois Area Senior High School is a midsized, rural, public high school located in the city of DuBois, Pennsylvania.
+DuBois Area High School is a midsized, rural, public high school located in the city of DuBois, Pennsylvania.
 The high school serves students from most of north-western Clearfield County, and in Jefferson County, it covers the Boroughs of Falls Creek, Reynoldsville, Sykesville, and Winslow Township.
 The school is part of the DuBois Area School District.
-In the 2018–2019 school year, DuBois Area Senior High School had 1,009 students enrolled in grades 9–12.
+In the 2018–19 school year, DuBois Area High School had 1,009 students enrolled in grades 9–12.

 Extracurriculars

 DuBois Area School District offers a wide variety of clubs, activities and a sports program.